-SLCL has a great line-up of authors this fall.
-Get the full schedule here.
+SLCL has an amazing line-up of Black History Month programs, get the full schedule here.

-SLCL’s Meet the Author Series brings a diverse mix of authors to the library each month.
+SLCL has an outstanding line-up of authors coming to the library in February.
 Get the full schedule here.